 Divorce is difficult enough to navigate when both spouses can agree on the basics.
 When this is not the case and there is a serious conflict between the spouses on one or more key aspects of how their split should be handled, each partner requires the services and support of a strong family law attorney to make sure their rights, and the rights of their children, are fully protected.
-Randall J. Borden, Attorney at Law is a well-respected legal advocate for divorce clients throughout Virginia and Maryland.
+Randall J. Borden, Attorney at Law is a well-respected legal advocate for divorce clients throughout Virginia.

 For more than 30 years, Attorney Borden has successfully practiced divorce law out of his office in Fairfax.
 He is well-respected for his integrity and superior representation of his clients, many of whom are going through the most challenging period of their lives.
 You can rely on his extensive knowledge of the law, and his carefully customized legal strategies, to bring you the best possible outcome.